Audi Q5 vs Q7: What’s The Difference?

-Both Audis offer adaptive air suspension which means you can lower or raise the vehicle depending on whether you’re off-roading, driving on the highway or racing around a track.
-For 2020, they also have the all-new roll stabilization which reduces the risk of rolling the car over.
+Both luxury SUVs offer adaptive air suspension which means you can lower or raise the vehicle depending on whether you’re off-roading, driving on the highway or racing around a track.
+They also have the all-new roll stabilization which reduces the risk of rolling the car over.

-Audi are one of the best automakers when it comes to innovative technology and intelligent driver assists.
+Being a member of the Volkswagen Group, Audi is naturally one of the best automakers when it comes to innovative technology and intelligent driver assists.